 - Two-factor authentication (2FA): Enabling this adds an extra layer of security by requiring users to verify their identity through another device or app.

-- 3D Secure technology: Adopting this protocol offers an additional layer of authentication, requiring cardholders to enter a password or use biometrics before the transaction can be processed.
+- 3D Secure technology: Adopting this protocol offers an additional layer of authentication, requiring cardholders to enter a one-time code or use biometrics before the transaction can be processed.

 Monitor Transactions for Suspicious Activity